dnanexus/dx-toolkit/src/ua/Readme.md

 ## Building

-To build the UA, simply run `make` in this directory.
+To build the UA, simply run `make ua` in the `dx-toolkit/src` directory.
 This will build the `ua` executable in this directory.
 The following methods can be used to deploy the Upload Agent: